smathot/QProgEdit/readme.md

 __Keywords:__

 - `lang` -- A language, used to select a lexer for syntax highlighting, validation, cleaning, etc. if an appropriate lexer isn't found, no error is generated, but syntax highlighting is disabled.
-For a list of available lexers, refer to the QsciScintilla documentation.
+For a list of available lexers, refer to theQsci.QsciScintilla documentation.
 	- Default: u'text'

 </span>